mhavey/marklogic/uml2es/examples/jokeBook/README.md

 ### Transform UML to ES
 Next, move our UML model into ML as an ES model.
 Run the following:

-gradle -PenvironmentName=local -i -PmodelName=JokeBook uDeployModel
+gradle -b uml2es.gradle -PenvironmentName=local -i -PmodelName=JokeBook uDeployModel

 Confirm:
 - Content DB has the following documents